Anaa Airport

 Anaa Airport (IATA: AAA, ICAO: NTGA) is an airport serving Anaa, an atoll in the Tuamotu archipelago in French Polynesia.
 It is located 2 km southeast of the village of Tukuhora.
 The airport type is medium and the World Area Code is 823.
 The nearest airport (76.22 km) is Faaite Airport.
 The airport is recorded to be 3m above sea level and contains a runway of length 1500m.

 Airlines and destinations

 Passenger

-There are no scheduled passenger flights as of September 2022.
+Air Tahiti serves Faa’a International Airport and Faaite Airport from Anaa Airport.